Common Language Information Services: NC/NCI

 Network Channel/Network Channel Interface or NC/NCI codes are used to communicate technical attributes of services, facilities and their associated interfaces to support interconnections between telecommunications service providers through the use of the Access Service Request (ASR) process.

-Service Order Process
+Service order process

 The service order process utilizes the USOC, USO and Field Identifiers (FIDs), to provision, bill and maintain services and equipment.
 Universal Service Order or USO Codes are used by telecommunications service providers to collect and structure all the information needed for service activation, including ordering, provisioning, service assurance and billing.
 USOC codes, also known as rate elements, are used by telecommunications service providers to identify each billable element of a customer’s service.
 Field Identifiers or FIDs are used by telecommunications service providers to identify a billing preference or attribute of a customer’s account.
 FIDs define the technical parameters required to provision and bill a customer’s service beyond those described in USOCs.